learn-co-curriculum/phase-3-nds-introduction/README.md

 can work on those models and provide us humans _insights_: who is the best quarterback, which investment should we make, how many recipes use "flour" as an ingredient?
-In order the build models to answer these questions, we're going to need to model complex data sets ("Proctor and Gambles Soaps", "All World Cup Cricketers Since 1900").
+In order the build models to answer these questions, we're going to need to model complex data sets ("Proctor and Gambles Inc.'s Soaps", "All World Cup Cricketers Since 1900").

 Ultimately nested data structures allow us to model complex data in a way that